GabrielSlima/Movie-trailer-WEBSITE/README.md

 > REMEMBER, YOU NEED INTERNET CONNECTION TO SEE IMAGES AND TRAILERS OF THE MOVIES STORED

-# CHECKING THE RESULTS
+## CHECKING THE RESULTS
 When you open your filmes.html Website the reults must be something like this: https://hirotatsuo.github.io/Movie-trailer-WEBSITE/
 ## HOW TO CONTRIBUTE
-You can find more instructions, if you're a beginner of **how to contriute** in this file: https://github.com/HiroTatsuo/Movie-trailer-WEBSITE/blob/master/CONTRIBUTING.md
+You can find more instructions, if you're a beginner, of **how to contriute** in this project: https://github.com/HiroTatsuo/Movie-trailer-WEBSITE/blob/master/CONTRIBUTING.md

 If you wanna something more detailed you can see this tutorial on YouTube: https://www.youtube.com/watch?v=MnCfVxSw3ak